Agent Orange vs. RoundUp: Understanding The Health Effects of Weed Killers

-In the 1960s, the US started using herbicides with the chemical TCDD, tetrachlorodibenxo-p-dioxin, or more commonly know as Agent Orange, to kill vegetation in areas allowing troops to flush out the enemy as well as to provide less exposure to insects, dangerous wildlife, and unknown diseases.
+In the 1960s, the United States started using herbicides with the chemical TCDD, tetrachlorodibenzo-p-dioxin, or more commonly know as Agent Orange, to kill vegetation in areas of Vietnam and part of Laos.
+The goal was to allow troops to flush out the enemy, as well as to provide less exposure to insects, dangerous wildlife, and unknown diseases.
 These defoliated areas also allowed troops to build camps and bases to house themselves and operations.
-However, we all know how that project turned out.
-Dioxin is now one of the leading causes of claims for disability among Vietnam era veterans being linked to such diseases as diabetes mellitus type 2, several types of cancers, Parkinson’s disease, and ischemic heart disease.
-Rightly enough, this chemical was banned.
-However, replacements need to be developed…..enter Monsanto.
+This project was known as Operation Ranch Hand and lasted from 1962 to 1971.

-Glyphosate was developed by a scientist at Monsanto in 1970.
-By 1974, Monsanto had started marketing the product as “RoundUp©,” as a broad-spectrum herbicide.
+A Monsanto scientist developed the active ingredient glyphosate in 1970.
+By 1974, Monsanto had started marketing the product as “RoundUp©,” a broad-spectrum herbicide.
+Both commercial and individual customers purchased this product as a weed killer.
 It was purchased not only commercially, but by individual consumers as well.
-Nothing worked better to keep those pesky weeds out of the cracks of your driveway….one squirt and three hours and they were dead.
+This weed killer killed common yard weeds within hours.

-Glyphosate does not cause any harm to humans or animals according to Monsanto.
-Even the EPA states that glyphosate is safe when used carefully (although no exact definition of the word carefully is offered).
-Agent Orange was deemed safe to spray within certain parameters as well, and we all see how that has turned out.
+Glyphosate does not cause any harm to humans or animals, according to Monsanto.
+Even the U.S. Environmental Protection Agency (EPA) states that glyphosate is safe when used carefully (although no exact definition of the word carefully is offered).
+However, Agent Orange was deemed safe to spray within certain parameters as well and later proved the opposite.

 Glyphosates have specific directions to follow when the average consumer uses them to kill common weeds in our average yards.
 To be deemed “safe” these directions are to be followed:

-- Chose a day that is not rainy or windy;
+- Choose a day that is not rainy or windy;

 - Wear long pants, long sleeved shirt, gloves, goggles, and a mask;